mmisw/orr/README.md

 git submodule foreach "(git checkout master; git pull)"
 ```

-Check the submodule versions and determine the version for the integrated system,
+Check the submodule versions to determine the version for the integrated system,
 for example, `3.x.y`.
 Typically this is going to be the version of the
+orr-portal module (see `version` entry in [orr-portal/package.json](orr-portal/package.json))
-orr-portal module as this is the one displayed to the end user in the frontend.
+as this is the one displayed to the end user in the frontend.

-We assume the version for the integrated ORR system to be captured in
+We assume such version for the integrated ORR system is captured in the
-`ORR_VERSION` in what follows.
+`ORR_VERSION` environment variable in what follows.

 ```
 ORR_VERSION=3.x.y